marydCodes/jetbrains_janken/README.md

 ### Learning outcomes
 A playable Rock-Paper-Scissors game, with a Player vs Computer mode.
 Practice using arrays, the Random library, formatted strings, and algorithms.

+### COMPLETED
+Improvements: Implement additional stage lets the player choose what options will be used in the game and how many of them will be there.